-Monika Gabriela Dorniak (*1988) is exploring the structures of the Self through a multifaceted analysis of body, mind and environment, by taking into consideration the regressive history of the domination of nature, specifically on the example of the female body and mind.
+Monika Gabriela Dorniak (*1988) is exploring the structures of the Self through a multifaceted analysis of body, mind and environment, by taking into consideration the regressive history of the domination of nature, specifically on the example of the female body-mind.
 The ongoing collaboration with dancers underlines her explorations.
 Her long-term research is on the human body and mind in relation to the environment we inhabit(ed) and the consequences of cultural and technological changes; this is combined with the study of past rituals, and the powerful effects of media on a manipulable consumer society.

 Throughout the work of the artist, past, present and future are connected and reviewed through an interdisciplinary lens, where personal examinations merge with scientific research in psychology, philosophy and history.
 Its rhizomatic results are interpreted through various media, such as performances, (textile) sculptures, workshops, thematic assemblages, videos, photographs, sound plays, drawings and paintings.
 Her upbringing in an artisanal and agricultural family influenced her practice, as did her German, Polish and Lithuanian roots, marked by the trauma of sociopolitical events.